ngi-indi/module-bias-gym/README.md

    - Ensure that your pull request references any relevant issues.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ngi-indi/module-bias-gym/blob/main/LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](https://github.com/ngi-indi/module-bias-gym/blob/main/LICENSE) file for details.

 ## Contact
 For any questions or support, please reach out to: